Olasumbo26/peer_review1/README.md

 Feature-Searching

-*As a user of the site
+As a user of the site

-*I want to be able to search
+I want to be able to search

-*So that I can find the information I am looking for
+So that I can find the information I am looking for

 Scenario outline 2- Search

-*Given I navigate to https://www.clearchannelinternational.com
+Given I navigate to https://www.clearchannelinternational.com

-*When I click the search icon
+When I click the search icon

-*And I enter text in the search field
+And I enter text in the search field

-*And I click on the search button

-*Then the information is displayed
+Then the information is displayed